Skip to main content

 Filters and Guards

-Participant state automations run in two phases, each with an optional CEL expression. participant_filter runs during evaluation and controls which participants get subscriptions.
+participant_filter and guard_condition apply to every participants-scoped automation (cron, one-time, immediate, and participant state), not only the participant state trigger described in this section.
+The two optional CEL expressions run at different phases. participant_filter runs during evaluation and controls which participants get subscriptions.
 A birthday automation only makes sense for participants who have a birthday attribute:

 {